bootleq/vimrc_human/README.md

 My edited _.vimrc_ for sharing with human.

-- Use comments, make it easy to understand. (not implemented yet)
+- Use comments, make it easy to understand. (not implemented yet...)
-- Use [Vundle](https://github.com/gmarik/vundle) to manage plugins, for quick and clean trying out.
+- Use [NeoBundle](https://github.com/Shougo/neobundle.vim) to manage plugins, for quick and clean trying out.
 - May not update frequently, since it's not necessary my in-use config.

 Notes